awsdocs/amazon-cloudfront-developer-guide/doc_source/HTTPStatusCodes.md

 1. The origin returns the custom error page to the edge location\.

 1. CloudFront returns the custom error page to the viewer that made the request, and also caches the custom error page for the maximum of the following:
-   + The amount of time specified by the error caching minimum TTL \(one minute by default\)
+   + The amount of time specified by the error caching minimum TTL \(10 seconds by default\)
    + The amount of time specified by a `Cache-Control max-age` header or a `Cache-Control s-maxage` header that is returned by the origin when the first request generated the error

 1. After the caching time \(determined in Step 5\) has elapsed, CloudFront tries again to get the requested object by forwarding another request to your origin\.
 CloudFront continues to retry at intervals specified by the error caching minimum TTL\.